By Roger Robinson

 The London Daily Mail was equally horrified, with the headline, “Women Athletes Collapse – Fierce Strain of Olympic Race – Sobbing Girls.”

-The London Times tut-tutted about the “half-dozen prostate and obviously distressed forms lying about on the grass,” and piously raised the question of whether the sight “may not warrant a complete condemnation of the girl athletic championships.”
+The London Times tut-tutted about the “half-dozen prostrate and obviously distressed forms lying about on the grass,” and piously raised the question of whether the sight “may not warrant a complete condemnation of the girl athletic championships.”
 Those and other reports are distinguished by the sense of righteous outrage that women should suffer such improper physical distress in public.

 They are even more distinguished in that every “fact” they claim to report is utterly wrong.